entrecode/ec.datamanager.js/readme.md

 ```

 #### Get Title of Entry
 Returns the title of any nested entry in the entry.
-Only works when the entry was received using levels.

 Example: